dansmyers/IntroToCS/Labs/11-Victorian_Gothic_Guide_to_Data_Analytics.md

 Here are the details:

 - `tab.plot` creates a plot from the data frame created by `crosstab`.
-Because we are working on Mimir, we can't directly visualize the plot immediately; instead, we have to save it as a PDF and then download the PDF from Mimir to view the result.

 - The next two lines set properties (y-axis label and y-axis range) for the plot.